-Personal information will be handled under the Act on the Protection of Personal Information and the Policies on the Protection of Personal Information held by YNU.
+Personal information will be handled in accordance with the "Act on the Protection of Personal Information" and "Rules on the Protection of Personal Information held by Yokohama National University".

-(1) In addition to the use related to the selection of students for admission to YNU, personal information provided in the applicant's entrance examination results and application materials (including documents related to individual academic ability tests for the College of Education) may also be used for the following purposes.

-- 1 To contact successful applicants (to send materials related to welfare benefits such as scholarships and insurance, and to send materials related to events after admission, and Cooperative Association materials), and for enrollment procedures. - 2 To organize classes after admission, and to provide the welfare-related materials such as admission fee exemptions (excluding international students) and tuition fee waivers upon application by the applicant. - 3 To handle academic affairs after enrollment (student registration management, guidance on studies, etc.). - (4) To engage in relations, various surveys, and research at YNU (including investigations and analyses for improving admission methods and university education). - (5) There may be cases where the personal information of admitted students is provided to the universityrelated organizations, such as YNU alumni association (Koyukai) and class reunions, to the extent necessary for membership procedures. - When presenting the results of surveys and research, the information will be processed in such a way that individuals cannot be identified. - Personal information will not be used or provided for any other purposes.

-(2) When using the information in the various works described in (1) above, some of the works may be performed by a contractor entrusted by YNU (hereinafter referred to as a "contractor").
-All or part of the personal information obtained will be provided to the contractor to the extent necessary to perform the work entrusted to the contractor.
+- (1) The applicants' performance on admission examinations, the personal information stated in their applications, and their other documents (including submitted documents related to individual academic ability tests, etc. of the Faculty of Education) will be used for the following purposes in addition to those related to the selection of applicants to our university. - 1Contact work for successful applicants (sending welfare-related materials related to scholarships, insurance, etc., materials regarding post-admission events, etc., sending co-op materials) and admission procedure work. - 2Class formation after admission, admission fee exemption upon application by the applicant (excluding international students), and welfare-related materials such as tuition fee exemption, etc. - 3 Academic affairs work after admission (student registration management, academic guidance, etc.) - 4 Public relations, various surveys, and research at our university (including research and analysis for admission selection methods and university education improvement) - 5Personal information of new students may be provided to the Alumni Association, and Alumni Association which are affiliated organizations of the University, to the extent necessary for membership procedures. - Any results of the above-mentioned studies and research will be handled so that individuals cannot be identified. - Personal information will be used or provided in no other ways. - (2) When using personal information for the various operations in (1) above, some of the operations may be performed by a company outsourced by the university (herein after referred to as a "contractor").
+We will provide the contractor with all or part of the personal information we have gotten to the extent necessary to carry out the commissioned work.